ietf-wg-acme/acme/draft-ietf-acme-acme.md

 validated (optional, string):
-: The time at which the server validated this challenge, encoded in the date format specified in {{encodings}}.
+: The time at which the server validated this challenge, encoded in the format specified in RFC 3339 {{RFC3339}}.
 This field is REQUIRED if the "status" field is "valid".

 error (optional, object):